akvstjoost/processing-examples/README.md

 Here are

-* Arduino to Video examples (install video library to use them)
+* Arduino to Video examples
 * ....